 A prodigious young athlete who stunned the rugby world by switching codes in a landmark deal, aiming to represent Australia in both league and union.

-Joseph-Aukuso Sua'ali'i's career has been a trajectory of audacious potential and high-stakes decisions.
-Bursting onto the scene as a teenager with the Sydney Roosters in the NRL, his combination of size, speed, and agility made him an immediate sensation in rugby league.
-He represented Samoa in the 2022 Rugby League World Cup and played State of Origin for New South Wales, cementing his status as one of the game's most exciting young talents.
-Then, in a move that sent shockwaves through both rugby codes, he announced a switch to rugby union, signing a long-term contract reportedly worth millions.
-The move, aimed at making him eligible for the Australian national team in time for the 2025 British & Irish Lions tour and the 2027 home World Cup, represents one of the most significant and costly cross-code transitions in recent memory.
-Now playing for the New South Wales Waratahs in Super Rugby, he carries the immense weight of expectation, tasked with justifying the faith and finance invested in his unique athletic promise.
+Joseph-Aukuso Sua'ali'i played for the Sydney Roosters as a teenager, his combination of size, speed, and agility making him an immediate sensation in rugby league.
+He represented Samoa in the 2022 Rugby League World Cup and played State of Origin for New South Wales.
+Then he switched to rugby union, signing a long-term contract reportedly worth millions.
+The move aimed to make him eligible for the Australian national team for the 2025 British & Irish Lions tour and the 2027 home World Cup.
+He now plays for the New South Wales Waratahs in Super Rugby, carrying the weight of high expectations.

 1997–2012